davidkmg1996/Generated-UMLs/README.md

 Each project should be based on the UML given for each prompt, but should not be expected to match the diagram exactly.

+# Purpose
+Expand exposure to unfamiliar APIs and spread awareness of ethical generative AI modeding techniques